Auccuatt/AnCasino/README.md

 See config.yml on the repository for an updated file format.

-## NOTE: having an action section under rewards is REQUIRED or the plugin WON'T work:
+## NOTE: Having an action section under rewards is REQUIRED or the plugin WON'T work:

 ### rewards:
 #### IRON_BLOCK: